 Animal, Domestic Farm.
-Any of a number of animal species commonly reared or used for food, fur, herding, riding, or other similar uses, including but not limited to horses, cattle, sheep, herding dogs, goats, pigs, rabbits, poultry, fowl, ostriches, emus, and small fur-bearing animals not classified as exotic or wild (as defined in County Code Title 6).
+Any of a number of animal species commonly reared or used for food, fur, herding, riding, or other similar uses, including but not limited to horses, cattle, sheep, herding dogs, goats, pigs, rabbits, poultry, fowl, ostriches, emus, and small fur-bearing animals not classified as exotic or wild (as defined in Title 6: Animals, Section 6.04.020: Definitions, of the County Code of Ordinances).